MaximilianFreitag/letterboxd-send-friend-requests/README.md

 ## Send friend requests automatically with this script on letterboxd.com

-#### If you want to follow 80k people on letterboxd like this one dude, this is the right script for you.
+#### If you want to follow 80k people on letterboxd, this is the right script for you.
 The site limits your requests after 400 though.

 <br>